your description goes here

-If you have never seen a cat with cat flu then count yourself lucky.
+Cat flu is quite a nasty illness for your pet.
+If you have never seen a cat with flu then count yourself lucky.
+It is far worse than cat colds.

-Most of our cats have always been vaccinated and have never caught the flu, but because Little Mo was a rescue cat, we did not know her previous history and she caught the flu soon after we re-homed her.
+Our cats have always been vaccinated and have never caught the feline flu, but because Little Mo came from an animal shelter, we did not know her previous history and she caught the flu soon after we re-homed her.

 Cat Flu is the common name given to a group of viruses, which affect the upper respiratory tract in cats.